briankimstudio/pogoplug-bluetooth-receiver/README.md

 #Pogoplug Bluetooth Speaker

-Setup Pogoplug to receive and play audio stream over Bluetooth from any mobile device.
+Setup Pogoplug to receive and play audio stream over Bluetooth from device such as smartphone.
 Galaxy S5 is used a s music source in this project

 #Installation